moweiz/github.io/_posts/2026-04-22-top-intel-processors-gaming-in-pakistan.md

 ## Where to Buy Intel Processors in Pakistan

-<a href="XXXX" target="_blank">Connect2Aryans</a> offers Intel Processors in Pakistan, including Core i3, i5, i7, i9, and latest Core Ultra CPUs for gaming and workstation builds.
+<a href="https://www.connect2aryans.com/" target="_blank">Connect2Aryans</a> offers Intel Processors in Pakistan, including Core i3, i5, i7, i9, and latest Core Ultra CPUs for gaming and workstation builds.

 You can buy original processors with: